 On you therefore we depend in this matter, which lies wholly in your own power.
 You have only to add your vote to my side and your country will be free – and not free only, but the first state in Greece.
 Or, if you prefer to give your vote to them who would decline the combat, then the reverse will follow.

-Quite interestingly, by various estimations we can hypothesize that the actual Battle of Marathon occurred on 17th of the lunar month (possibly corresponding to 11th or 12th September in Gregorian calendar) – considering that the Spartans reached the battlefield one day late (by assuming they started on 15th and took three days to reach Marathon based on the distance).
+Quite interestingly, by various estimations, we can hypothesize that the actual Battle of Marathon occurred on the 17th of the lunar month (possibly corresponding to the 11th or 12th of September in the Gregorian calendar) – considering that the Spartans reached the battlefield one day late (by assuming they started on 15th and took three days to reach Marathon based on the distance).

 However, the Athenians themselves might have reached the Bay of Marathon by the 11th day of the month.
 Simply put, in spite of arriving at the battlefield early, their army waited for 5-6 days before a full engagement with the enemy.

-Datis possibly opted for the second scenario and split up his force, with many of his core infantry and archers staying back at Marathon (total numbering around 25,000 – as we mentioned before in the article), while the cavalry and remaining ‘low-quality’ infantry (possibly numbering over 50,000, including the 10,000 cavalry) started to re-embark on the ships anchored at the beach.
+Datis possibly opted for the second scenario and split up his force, with many of his core infantry and archers staying back at Marathon (total numbering around 25,000 – as we mentioned before in the article).
+The cavalry and remaining ‘low-quality’ infantry (possibly numbering over 50,000, including the 10,000 cavalrymen) started to re-embark on the ships anchored at the beach.

-These troops were perhaps kept as reserves for the invasion of Athens itself, via the Bay of Phaleron.
+These Persian soldiers were perhaps kept as reserves for the invasion of Athens itself, via the Bay of Phaleron.
 However, it should be noted that these ‘scenarios’ are hypotheses at best, with Herodotus making no mention of such tactical deployments and Roman biographer Nepos only implying such a split.

 Choris Hippeis (the cavalry left)…the Ionians climbed the trees and gave the Athenians the signal that the cavalry had left.
 And when Miltiades realized that, he attacked and thus won.
 From there comes the above-mentioned quote, which is used when someone breaks ranks before battle.